Amplify-Insurance/monorepo/subgraphs/README.md

 This directory contains subgraph definitions for indexing the insurance protocol contracts using [The Graph](https://thegraph.com/).

-The `insurance` subgraph indexes events emitted by `RiskManagerV2`, `CapitalPool`, `CatInsurancePool` and `PolicyNFT`.
+The `insurance` subgraph indexes events emitted by the protocol contracts including `UnderwriterManager`, `RiskManager`, `ProtocolConfigurator`, `CapitalPool`, `CatInsurancePool` and `PolicyNFT`.
 Each data source now has a `deployment` context so multiple deployments can be indexed by duplicating the entries in `subgraph.yaml` with different addresses and `deployment` names.
-The repository now includes blocks for both the original USDC deployment and a new ETH deployment so they can be queried from a single subgraph.
+The repository includes blocks for both the original USDC deployment and a new ETH deployment so they can be queried from a single subgraph.
 Update the placeholder contract addresses before deployment.
-The manifest uses the new `RiskManagerV2` data source in place of the original `RiskManager` contract.
+The manifest uses the new contract data sources in place of the original monolithic `RiskManager` contract.

 Entities include a `deployment` field allowing queries to filter by the originating deployment.